Offa’s Dyke Path Walking Holidays: Experience Wales’ Iconic Walk

 Hatterrall Ridge

-The ridge is met on the Pandy to Hay-on-Wye section of our Offa's Dyke Path itineraries that start or finish in Chepstow, or Chepstow Bridge.
+This ridge is encountered on the Pandy to Hay-on-Wye section of our Offa’s Dyke Path itineraries that start or finish in Chepstow or at Chepstow Bridge.

 Hay-on-Wye

-The Welsh border town, often abbreviated to just 'Hay', is renowned for its many bookshops - as well as its world-famous literary festival (described by Bill Clinton as 'a festival for the mind'.)
-The town carries with it a strong sense of identity, to the point where it even declared itself its own independent kingdom in the 1970s (although this was a publicity stunt).
+The Welsh border town of Hay-on-Wye, often simply known as ‘Hay’, is famed for its independent and second-hand bookshops, as well as its internationally renowned literary festival, once described by Bill Clinton as “a festival for the mind”.
+The town has a strong and distinctive identity, even declaring itself an independent kingdom in the 1970s, albeit as a light-hearted publicity gesture.

-Hay-on-Wye is found on the ODP1to ODP4 itineraries, and is a popular place for walkers spending a rest day on the Offa's Dyke Path.
+Hay-on-Wye features on many of our itineraries and is a popular location for walkers enjoying a rest day on the Offa’s Dyke Path.

 Customise your trip?